-You need car insurance to drive someone else’s car, either through the car owner himself or through non-owner car insurance.
-This does not necessarily require that you take out a policy in your name.
-However, you will not be able to register a car if you don’t have car insurance.
-So don’t be thinking, “Do I need to be insured to drive?”
+You need car insurance to drive someone else’s car.
+You can be insured either through the car owner himself or through non-owner car insurance.
+You do not necessarily need to take out a policy in your name.

 How does the policy affect whether or not I need car insurance when driving someone else’s car?

 You should review the insurance policy to determine whether or not you need car insurance when driving someone else’s car.

 The insurance policy may or may not cover this situation, but you should still check.